||Red Light Camera Safety Program

-SafeLight Officers review photos of violations before a citation is issued to ensure that there was a true red light violation.
+SafeLight Officers review photos and video footage of violations before a citation is issued to ensure that there was a true red light violation.
 Tickets are then mailed to registered owner only in cases where it is clear the vehicle ran the red light.

 30. Will the citation add points to my driving record?